 On this nine-mile walk, you’ll get a taste of literary history and one of the most awe-inspiring views the infamous area has to offer.
 Soon after leaving the village of Hathersage, you’ll see North Lees Hall, a 16th-century manor house that’s believed to be the inspiration behind Mr Rochester’s home in Jane Eyre.

 With that ticked off, it’s time to head to the cliffs of Stanage Edge, which is, in our humble opinion, the most striking of all the Peak District’s gritstone escarpments.
 It’s nearly four miles long and gives you an excellent vantage point to appreciate Kinder Scout and Mam Tor.
 To carry on the literary theme, it was also one of the backdrops used in the film version of Pride and Prejudice.
+Whether or not you're an Austen fan, this is one of the best Peak District walks for seeing some of the beautiful sights this area has to offer.

 Lumsdale Falls Trail

-Interested in a Peak District walk that’s not on the average tourist’ radar?
+Interested in a Peak District walk that’s not on the average tourist’s radar?
 A walk with waterfalls, perhaps?
 This short excursion runs mostly along country roads and squeezes a lot of sights into just two hours, from quaint cottages to Riber Castle, and tranquil woodlands peppered with old mills that have been taken over by nature.
 These overgrown relics are quite enchanting and easy to investigate - a sure way to add excitement to the kids’ day, while you get a chance to learn more about the local industrial history.

 Kinder Scout Climb